Army nurse promoted during field training exercise in Germany

 |0

-This work, Army nurse promoted during field training exercise in Germany [Image 4 of 4], by SSG Daniel Yeadon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army nurse promoted during field training exercise in Germany, by SSG Daniel Yeadon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.